USCGC Forward returns home from 60-day counterdrug deployment

 |0

-This work, USCGC Forward returns home from 60-day counterdrug deployment [Image 2 of 2], by PO3 Kate Kilroy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USCGC Forward returns home from 60-day counterdrug deployment, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT